KiraCore/docs/spec/liquidity-program/lip_4.md

 _Example: setActivate()_

-* `setChange` - Defines cross-chain registrar address, fees and proposer rewards.
+* `setChange` - Defines cross-chain registrar address, fees, proposer rewards and token transfers freeze properties.
 If any of the values is not set then it should remain unmodified.
 All values should be optional.
 This function can only be used by the owner when the contract is NOT active.

 _Example: setAccounts(registrar: "0xXARC2..ADDR", deposit_fee: 0, withdraw_fee: 123456, proposer_reward: 0.1)_

-* `proposeChange` - Proposal to change registrar, deposit/withdraw fees, fees and proposer rewards.
+* `proposeChange` - Proposal to change registrar, deposit/withdraw fees, fees, proposer rewards and change token freeze properties.
 Proposal passes and changes are applied only if `approveProposal` tx was submitted by no less then `XARC-1 treshold` number of accounts.
 If proposal passes then changes are applied and all proposals older then the one that passed should be cancelled/rejected.

-_Example: proposeChange(registrar: "0xXARC2..ADDR", deposit_fee: 999, withdraw_fee: 321, proposer_reward: 0.1)_
+_Example: proposeChange(registrar: "0xXARC2..ADDR", deposit_fee: 999, withdraw_fee: 321, proposer_reward: 0.1, freeze_withdraws: true, freeze_deposits: false, freeze_donations: false)_

 * `proposeDeposits` - Proposal to accept and/or reject deposits.
 Can only be raised for assets deposited at `current_block_heigh - confirmations`.
 If passed records are cleared to save space.
 This proposal can be raised by any account as per `XARC-1`, proposer receives `proposer-reward %` of all deposit fees.
 Remaining fees are split between all who vote on accepting proposal.
 Proposal must have at least one record present and all deposit proposals older then the accepted one become automatically rejected.